home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 }
 ```

-The following example will match a service uuid used for SwitchBot bot and curtain devices:
+The following example will match service data with a 128 bit uuid used for SwitchBot bot and curtain devices:

 ```json
 {